jkcte/facebook-scrapper/readme.md

 **Q: Will it work if I’m not logged in?**
 A: You’ll only see public content.
 The HAR reflects whatever your session can fetch.

----

-If you want me to ship this README as a `README.md` file in your repo layout, say the word and where to place it (root vs. `docs/`).